-Simon Cabaret Phuket has been a successful international attraction for two decades and there is no need to tell you what makes Simon Cabaret famous; It’s not the stage design or the feathers or shiny costumes, it’s not the performance, which by the way is good.
+Simon Cabaret Phuket has been a successful attraction for more than two decades.
+There is no need to tell you what makes Simon Cabaret so famous.
+It’s not the stage design or the feathers or shiny costumes, it’s not the performance, which by the way is good.
 No, it is all about the ladyboys phenomenon, and Phuket Simon Cabaret certainly can afford the prettiest ones.
 So yes, you should add it to your list of things to do while in Phuket.
 It’s definitely worth it.

-Not all dancers at Phuket Simon Cabaret are Ladyboy, they still need men for some of the couple choreography, but the guys don’t get much attention from visitors… ladyboys steal the whole show.
+Not all dancers at Phuket Simon Cabaret are Ladyboys.
+They still need men for the couple choreography, but the guys don’t get much attention from visitors.
+Ladyboys steal the whole show.
 They do have all the features of women, tall, slim, pretty, great body proportions.
 Add an elaborated make up and a good deal of well practiced facial expressions, and you would fall for it.

-After an hour the show ends and the sexy ‘girls’ will be waiting for you at the entrance of the building with a big smile on their pretty faces.
-This is your chance to get a photo of them or with them, and this is their chance to get some extra cash from you.
+Once the show ends, the sexy ‘girls’ will wait at the entrance of the building with a big smile on their faces.
+This is your chance to get a photo of them or with them.
+It’s also their chance to get some extra cash from you.
 In any case, a tip will be required, expect to be asked for a 100 baht.

 If you don’t feel like going to a Vegas Style Ladyboy show, you can go to My Way in Paradise Complex in Patong Beach and enjoy a more modest show that won’t cost you more than a drink.

 Price depends on where you buy the tickets:

 Official Price is 800 baht for a VIP seat and